OfficeDev/outlook-dev-docs/docs/rest/compare-graph-outlook.md

 The resources are the same between Microsoft Graph and Outlook.
 However, the two endpoints handle casing of the property names differently.
 Microsoft Graph uses camelCase for property names, while Outlook uses PascalCase.
 Translating between the two simply requires converting the case.

-For example, Microsoft Graph [message resource](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/message) defines properties such as `subject`, `from`, and `receivedDateTime`.
+For example, the Microsoft Graph [message resource](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/message) defines properties such as `subject`, `from`, and `receivedDateTime`.
 On the Outlook endpoint, these properties are named `Subject`, `From`, and `ReceivedDateTime`.

 ### Tracking changes (synchronization)